f18m/rpi2home-assistant/README.md

 # Prerequisites

-This software is meant to run on a Raspberry PI having installed
+This software is meant to run on a Raspberry PI that has 2 hardware components installed:
 * the [Sequent Microsystem 16 opto-insulated inputs HAT](https://sequentmicrosystems.com/collections/all-io-cards/products/16-universal-inputs-card-for-raspberry-pi).
    This software is meant to expose the 16 digital inputs from this HAT over MQTT, to ease their integration as (binary) sensors in Home Assistant.